Thurston County announces 36 more COVID-19 cases on Thursday

 Gov. Jay Inslee announced Thursday that Thurston is among of group of counties that will move into Phase 2 of the state’s Healthy Washington plan because of some encouraging factors, such as declining case rates.

-This means gyms and restaurants in King, Pierce, Thurston, Grays Harbor, Lewis, Snohomish and Pacific counties will be able to reopen to indoor activity at 25 percent capacity, among other loosened restrictions, The Olympian reported.
+This means that, on Monday, gyms and restaurants in King, Pierce, Thurston, Grays Harbor, Lewis, Snohomish and Pacific counties will be able to reopen to indoor activity at 25 percent capacity, among other loosened restrictions, The Olympian reported.

 ▪ Pierce County on Thursday announced 228 new cases and one new death.
 The county has reported 32,385 cases and 391 deaths total.